A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): The design of

-To complete a reliable round, \fAC{} uses early termination---the necessary and sufficient condition for $p_i$ to complete $\acRState{\tilde{e}}{\tilde{r}}$ is to stop tracking all messages~\cite{poke2017allconcur}.
-Consequently, once $p_i$ completes $\acRState{\tilde{e}}{\tilde{r}}$, it can safely A-delivered it.
-Moreover, servers, for which no message was A-delivered, are removed~\cite{poke2017allconcur}.
-This entails both updating $G_U$ to ensure connectivity\footnote{During every reliable round, the servers agree on the next $G_U$.} and removing the invalid failure notifications~(\cref{sec:round_based}).
+To complete a reliable round, \ACplus{} uses early termination---the necessary and sufficient condition for $p_i$ to complete $\acRState{\tilde{e}}{\tilde{r}}$ is to stop tracking all messages~\cite{poke2017allconcur}.
+Thus, once $p_i$ completes $\acRState{\tilde{e}}{\tilde{r}}$, it can safely A-delivered it.
+Moreover, servers, for which no message was A-delivered, are removed.
+This entails both updating $G_U$ to ensure connectivity (i.e., in every reliable round, the servers agree on the $G_U$ for that epoch) and removing the invalid failure notifications~(\cref{sec:round_based}).
 Depending on whether all failure notifications are removed, we distinguish between a no-fail transition $\trf{}$ and a fail transition $\trr{}$.
 A $\trf{}$ transition to $\acFState{\tilde{e}}{\tilde{r}+1}$ entails handling any postponed unreliable messages (see \#2 in Table~\ref{tab:event_action}).
 A $\trr{}$ transition to $\acRState{\tilde{e}+1}{\tilde{r}+1}$ entails delivering any postponed reliable messages (see \#8 in Table~\ref{tab:event_action}).